gelatinescreams/HA-HACS-Notes-and-Lists-Jotty-integration/README.md

+# JotTick
+This is the Jotty integration with Home Assistant.
+If you are looking for Notes, lists and task lists built into Home Assistant without a third party API check out my other project [JotTick](https://jottick.com).

 # Jotty Notes & Lists for Home Assistant

 Home Assistant/HACS integration for Jotty that enables you to manage notes and checklists directly from your Home Assistant dashboard.